WestGrid/ubcSummerSchool2018/1-program.md

 * Apr-03 waiting to hear from Ian Allison (PIMS) on someone from his team to teach Jupyter/Python; Ian himself will be in Europe; could be Patrick Walls?
 * Mar-20 contacting people about participating in the career panel (Brent, finance, etc)

-## What we would like to do differently this year

-1. have as much participation from analysts and the UBC ARC staff (teaching the courses)
-1. have more stringent rules for faculty-delivered courses: must have hands-ons, must use our national systems, must send us a syllabus before a deadline; the same should apply to any GSC presentations so that they don’t end up promoting their own clusters
-1. find a way to clearly recognize and promote faculty who support the schools / present sessions
-1. have a 1h panel on career options after PhD (have HPC background, now what?), bring in people from different domains, put this into the program, re-use one of the lecture halls off-schedule, advertsie as a networking event, maybe some instructors will want to participate as well